bitagoras/xtype/README.md

 ## Object links

-_Footnote Purpose_ | Pointers to objects instead of the data itself :---|:---
+_Footnote Purpose_ | Relative pointers to objects instead of the data itself :---|:---
 _Footnote type_ | String (`s`)
 _Footnote value_ | `@`
-_Object value_ | Unsigned integer (`i`,`j`,`k`,`l`) with absolute address of actual object
+_Target element_ | Unsigned integer (`I`,`J`,`K`,`L`) with relativ address of actual object

 **Explanation:**

-The content of the object is replaced by an unsigned integer (`i`,`j`,`k`,`l`) or array of unsigned integers pointing to the absolute address (relative to the beginning of the file) of the objects with the actual data.
+The content of the object is replaced by an unsigned integer (`I`,`J`,`K`,`L`) or array of unsigned integers pointing to the relative address (relative to the beginning of the number element, so e.g. the `K` position) to the objects with the actual data.
 This footnote type allows to keep the main data structure small and efficient and allows fast random access to sub objects which gives also more flexibility to manage the content.

 **Example:**